Core, shell, and the three surfaces

 How Auditmark's one codebase adapts to your industry, and the three apps that make up the platform.

-Auditmark runs on one codebase for every industry vertical.
-Two layers (the Core Engine and the shell) combine to give any organization a platform that fits its terminology and workflow without requiring a separate product or a code fork.
+Auditmark runs on one codebase for every industry.
+Two layers, the Core Engine and the shell, combine to give your organization a platform that fits your terminology and workflow without a separate product or a code fork.
+This page explains those two layers, why the shell is not your pricing tier, and the three apps that make up the platform.

 The Core Engine